 In the mornings I usually always take out time to get fresh air.
 I often do this while my meditation session out in my little balcony.
 On some days I will go for a long walk with my dog.
+And other days, I will go for a walk and then show up in the gym for a session.
 Whatever you decide to do, getting fresh air is the point.

 If you do workout in the mornings then make it a habit to do at least 10-20 minutes of your workout outdoors.

 Being in sunlight also sets your body clock right after a few days and you start waking up by yourself without any alarms.
 Getting sunlight in the morning is also important as it keeps your cortisol levels in check.

 This should go without saying but I will say it anyway.
 If you want to wake up early in the mornings and if you want to be a morning person, you need to start going to bed at a reasonable hour.

 Figure out what time do you want to wake up in the mornings and then reverse engineer and fix your bedtime.
 Also factor in the time it takes you to unwind and go to sleep.
 So, get in your bed, read a book, keep your phone as far from you as possible and get good sleep.

 You can’t expect to sleep at 2 AM and then wake up at 5 AM.
 Your body needs proper rest and sleep to function properly.
 And getting 7-8 hours of sleep is really important.

 If you have trouble sleeping, try these 12 tips that will help you sleep better.
 When you take proper rest you wake up feeling refreshed and are more likely to be productive.
 I also find that waking up at the same time everyday and going to bed at the same time everyday, really helps.